agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 Each Data Object we add to our Collection, for example with the `collect` method, gets transformed to an Item.
 This Item than gets stored in our Collection.
-We can simply access each Item with the `getItem` method and the correct primary Key.
+We can simply access each Item with the `getItem` method and the fitting `primary Key`.
 ```ts
 MY_COLLECTION.getItem(/* primary Key */); // Returns Item at the primary Key
 ```